natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

         }.bind(this), reconnectMs);
     }

+I was using airbnb eslint to help me flag errors and remaining ES5 code.

+`Linting error: func-name Missing function expression name`<br>
+I changed it to a named function and got...<br>
+`Linting error: prefer-arrow-callback Unexpected function expression`<br>

 ### Refactoring

-Oook let&#0027;s use a fat arrow callback then.
+Oook let's use a fat arrow callback then.

 ES6 fat arrow functions automatically capture the value of *this* from the outer, parent function.
-The value of this *inside* an arrow function will always be the same as the value of *this* in the arrow’s enclosing function.
+The value of *this* inside an arrow function will always be the same as the value of *this* in the arrow’s enclosing function.

 There is no need to use `const self = this`, and you can deeply nest arrow functions to preserve *this* through a series of asynchronous operations.

-So the above code can be simplified to the below.
+So the above code can be simplified to the below ES6 function.
 It is much easier to read and means we do not have to use the bind function to bind the value of this.

     handleReconnect() {
       const reconnectMs = this.reconnectSeconds * 1000;